ministryofjustice/security-guidance/docs/index.md

 |All users.
 Does not include lots of technical detail.|[PDF](moj-guidance.pdf)|On request.|
 |Technical users.
 Includes lots of technical detail.|[PDF](moj-guidance-tech.pdf)|On request.|

-The offline versions of this guidance are time-limited, and are not valid after 28 February 2021.
+The offline versions of this guidance are time-limited, and are not valid after 1 March 2021.

 ### Searching this content